FBartos/PublicationBiasBenchmark/README.md

     pre-simulated datasets
   - `dgm-sessionInfo.txt`: file with reproducibility details for the pre-simulated datasets
-  - `results`.R\` : file with code for exact reproduction of the by method results (might be method / method groups specific)
+  - `results.R` : file with code for exact reproduction of the by method results (might be method / method groups specific)
   - `results-sessionInfo.txt`: file with reproducibility details for the precomputed results (might be method / method groups specific)
+  - `performance_metrics.R` : file with code for computation of
+    performance metrics

 ### References